Luis Perez (American football): Los Angeles Rams (second stint)

-On July 23, 2022, Perez signed with the Los Angeles Rams.
+On July 23, 2022, Perez signed with the Rams.
 He was released on August 16, 2022.

 Vegas Vipers

-Perez was selected by the Vegas Vipers in the 2023 XFL Draft.
+Perez was selected by the Vegas Vipers in the 2023 XFL draft.
 On the opening game of the 2023 season, Perez started for the Vipers, throwing for 249 yards and 2 touchdowns, completing 22 passes out of 36 attempts.
-Perez also threw two interceptions, resulting in defensive touchdowns as the Vipers lost 20-22 to the Arlington Renegades.
+Perez also threw two interceptions, resulting in defensive touchdowns as the Vipers lost 22–20 to the Arlington Renegades.